tbasnoopy/Growatt_ShineWiFi-S/README.md

 I tested several ESP8266-boards with builtin USB-Serial converters so far only boards with CH340 do work (CP21XX and FTDI chips do not work).
 Almost all ESP8266 modules with added 9-Pin Serial port and level shifter should work with little soldering via Serial.

 See the short descriptions to the devices in den directories with their pictures in /IMG/*

+* Victron/Carlo Gavazzi EM24 with a RS485 Module connected to Serial2
+* Victron/Carlo Gavazzi EM330 with a RS485 Module connected to Serial2
+* Victron/Carlo Gavazzi EM340 with a RS485 Module connected to Serial2
+* Victron/Carlo Gavazzi ET330 with a RS485 Module connected to Serial2
+* Victron/Carlo Gavazzi ET340 with a RS485 Module connected to Serial2

 ## Supported Inverters
 * Growatt 1000-3000S